Shopping Cart

 Thanks Sophos, for the test device 🙏

-We received a Sophos CS110-48P switch as a test unit from Sophos back in October.
-Many thanks to Sophos for giving us the opportunity to try and test this great device for ourselves.
+We received a Sophos Switch CS110-48P from Sophos back in October as a test device.
+Many thanks to Sophos for giving us the opportunity to try out and test this great device ourselves.
 Here are a few photos of the CS110-48P switch:

 Only the hardware or with license

-Sophos switches can be purchased with or without a license.
-If you choose hardware only (without license), the following services are included:
+Sophos Switches can be purchased with or without a license.
+If you opt for the hardware only (without a license), the following services are included:

 • Local Web Management – The Sophos switch can be managed directly via browser without any restrictions.